MSM Application Requirements

 Applications for the Notre Dame Master of Science in Management (MSM) program must contain each of the following elements:

-- Academic transcripts from all previous undergraduate or graduate education (unofficial copies are accepted for admission, but are required prior to starting the program)
+- Official academic transcripts from all previous undergraduate or graduate education (unofficial copies are accepted for admission, but official copies must be submitted prior to starting the program)

 - Two recommendations